Blackboard Ultra Course View Faculty Quick Start Guide

 To create an Announcement, click on the Announcements tab.
 This will bring you into the Announcements area.
 Click on the + button to create a new Announcement.

 Give your Announcement a title and enter a message for your students.
-You may choose to email a copy of the Announcement to your students or schedule the Announcement to send at a later time.
-These options are mutually exclusive - you cannot do both.
+You may choose to email a copy of the Announcement to your students and/or schedule the Announcement to send at a later time.

-For more information, go to the Announcements support page or watch the Create Announcements tutorial video.
+For more information, refer to the Announcements support page or watch the Create Announcements tutorial video.

 Messages